yuhuan-wu/JCS/README.md

 * **Classification Test**

-We provide a demo that generates explainable attention maps of CT images, as shown in our paper.
+We provide a demo that generates **explainable attention maps** of CT images, as shown in our paper.

 Examples of CT images have been in the `examples/` folder.
 The following steps are to generate the corresponding attention maps:

 * First, please download the model weights:  `res2net_cls.pth` which only is trained with image labels and `res2net_segloss.pth` which is trained with pixel-level annotations.
 Downloading urls are  [res2net_cls.pth](https://drive.google.com/file/d/1rhLLZoeCBYQ7XWpEppywdL3mODlsJn9k/view?usp=sharing) and [res2net_segloss.pth](https://drive.google.com/file/d/1B431SuffibX9tBueSeVVoOL9TThmvjIz/view?usp=sharing), respectively.
 Put the weights into `model_zoo/` folder.
 * Second, run `PYTHONPATH=$(pwd):$PYTHONPATH python tools/gen_results.py`, results will be generated in the `results_pos` folder.
+You should get same result with the illustrated figure in our paper.

 #### Training